Advertisement

-It’s hard to believe that the modern Olympic Games have existed for almost 140 years.
+It’s hard to believe that the modern Olympic Games have existed for over 140 years.

-Over this time, thousands of Australian athletes have competed and secured 173 gold, 184 silver and 220 bronze Olympic medals across both the Summer and Winter Games.
+Over this time, thousands of Australian athletes have competed and secured 610 medals – 185 gold, 196 silver and 229 bronze – in 30 appearances at the Olympics to date.

 Below, we’ve compiled all our favourite moments of Australian athletes at the Olympic Opening Ceremonies, often donned in green and gold, since photographic records began.
 We’ve also added some of our favourite throwbacks to both the Melbourne 1956 and Sydney 2000 Olympic Games.